- Instructions for Submitting Checks to the Cashier’s Office

 - Related Information

-Incoming freshmen must submit their admissions application by November 1st to be reviewed for merit-based scholarships.
+These merit-based scholarships are awarded to incoming freshmen and are awarded based on the student’s admissions application.
+The Admissions application and all required materials must be submitted by November 1st in order to receive consideration for merit-based scholarships.
 The number of scholarships available is limited and the consideration process is highly competitive.
-Scholarships are renewable for up to four years, and are based on maintaining a minimum grade point average of 3.0 at Mason.
-For additional information contact The Office of Admissions.
+For additional information contact the Office of Admissions.

-Endowed scholarships at George Mason University are provided through the generous donations of Mason alumni, friends, faculty, staff, and students.
-Private philanthropy both enables the university to recognize the exceptional academic achievement of Mason students and helps to ensure access for all who pursue a degree here.
+Scholarships at George Mason University are provided through the generous donations of Mason alumni, friends, faculty, staff and students.
+Private philanthropy enables the University to recognize students showing academic achievement, financial need and unique interests of those students attending Mason.

-Outside scholarships are offered through private agencies and organizations such as high schools, community organizations, scholarship foundations, employers, and government agencies.
-Criteria for Outside Scholarships generally include academic performance, financial need, minority status, heritage, community affiliations, or other unique factors important to the sponsoring individual or organization.
-Students are encouraged to pursue as many Outside Scholarships as possible.
+Outside scholarships are offered through private agencies and organizations such as high schools, community organizations, scholarship foundations, employers and government agencies.
+Criteria for these scholarships generally include academic performance, financial need, underrepresented groups, volunteerism, heritage, community affiliations or other unique factors important to the sponsoring individual or organization.
+Students are encouraged to apply to as many external scholarships as possible: Outside Scholarship List.

 The academic department for your major may have information about scholarships related to your field of study.
 Students should contact the college/school and department in which they plan to major for scholarship opportunities.

 Questions about athletic scholarships should be directed to the appropriate Intercollegiate Athletic Coaches.

 Notification to the Office of Student Financial Aid when receiving an external scholarship(s):